At a glance: Medicare health insurance in Virginia

 Medicare Advantage in Virginia

-Medicare beneficiaries can choose to get their coverage through private Medicare Advantage plans, or directly from the federal government via Original Medicare.
-There are pros and cons to either option, and the right solution depends on each enrollee’s circumstances and preferences.
+Medicare beneficiaries can choose to get their healthcare coverage through private Medicare Advantage plans, or directly from the federal government via Original Medicare (which includes hospital coverage via Part A and outpatient/medical coverage via Part B).

-The popularity of Medicare Advantage varies from one state to another.
-In Minnesota, 56 percent of the state’s Medicare population is enrolled in Advantage plans, whereas only 1 percent of Alaska Medicare beneficiaries have Advantage plans (and those are via employer-sponsored coverage, as there are no Medicare Advantage plans available for individuals to purchase in Alaska).
+The popularity of Medicare Advantage enrollment varies from one state to another.
+In Minnesota, nearly half of the state’s Medicare population is enrolled in Advantage plans, whereas only 1 percent of Alaska Medicare beneficiaries have Advantage plans (and those are via employer-sponsored coverage, as there are no Medicare Advantage plans available for individuals to purchase in Alaska).

-Medicare’s annual election period (October 15 to December 7 each year) allows Medicare beneficiaries the chance to switch between Medicare Advantage and Original Medicare (and add, drop, or switch to a different Medicare Part D prescription plan).
-Starting in 2019, people who are already enrolled in Medicare Advantage also have the option to switch to a different Advantage plan or to Original Medicare during the Medicare Advantage open enrollment period, which runs from January 1 to March 31.
+The annual Medicare coverage enrollment window (annual election period) runs from October 15 to December 7 each year, and allows Medicare beneficiaries the chance to switch between Medicare Advantage enrollment and Original Medicare, and add, drop, or switch to a different Medicare Part D prescription plan.
+People who are already enrolled in Medicare Advantage also have the option to switch to a different Advantage plan or to Original Medicare during the Medicare Advantage open enrollment period, which runs from January 1 to March 31.

 Medigap in Virginia

 Medigap plans are sold by private insurers, but they’re standardized under federal rules and regulated by state laws and insurance commissioners.
-There are 36 insurers that offer Medigap plans in Virginia as of 2019.
+There are 37 insurers that offer Medigap plans in Virginia as of 2020.

 Virginia allows Medigap insurers to pick their own rating approach, so nearly all of the plans for sale in the state use attained-age rating, which means that an enrollee’s premiums will increase as they get older, regardless of how old they were when they first enrolled (the other two approaches to Medigap premiums are issue-age rating, in which premiums are based on the age the person was when they enrolled, and community rating, which means premiums don’t vary base on age; some states require one of these approaches, but Virginia does not).